-The 5G system shall enable PIN elements to discover and identify each other.
+[PR 5.X.6-1] The 5G system shall enable PIN elements to discover and identify each other.

 NOTE: this may be done directly (depending on the discovery capabilities of the PIN elements) or via a PIN element with gateway capability or via a PIN with management capability.

-The 5G system shall enable PIN elements with management capability to add PIN elements to the PIN.
+[PR 5.X.6-2] The 5G system shall enable PIN elements with management capability to add PIN elements to the PIN.

-The 5G system shall enable PIN elements of one PIN to be added or merged with another PIN.

-The 5G system shall enable PIN elements with management capability or gateway capability to allow or disallow PIN elements to connect to the 5G system via a PIN element with gateway capability.
+[PR 5.X.6-3] The 5G system shall enable PIN elements with management capability or gateway capability to allow (on behalf of a network operator) or disallow (on behalf of a PIN user) PIN elements to connect to the 5G system via a PIN element with gateway capability.

-The 5G system shall enable PIN elements with gateway capability to prevent devices outside the PIN to gain access to the 5G network.
+[PR 5.X.6-4] The 5G system shall allow only authorized PIN elements to connect to the 5G network via a PIN element with gateway capability.